-Under this new program architecture, there are two grant streams: Impact Grants for Knowledge Mobilization activities and Seed Grants for short-term research initiatives.
-These two new grant streams take the place of the previous Faculty Internal Grant.
+Under this program architecture, there are two grant streams: Impact Grants for Knowledge Mobilization activities and Seed Grants for short-term research initiatives.
+In May, 2020 we will launch the Natural Sciences and Engineering (CUE-NSE) Grant stream (Pilot).

 Applications will be evaluated and available funds awarded through a competitive process.
 The rubric used for assessment is available in the guidelines.
-The total funding envelope for 2018 – 2019 is set by the institution’s annual budget.
-Because this funding is now limited, the demand for funds normally exceeds the funds available and not all proposals can be awarded
+The total funding envelope is set by the institution’s annual budget.
+Because this funding is limited, the demand for funds normally exceeds the funds available and not all proposals can be awarded.

 Impact Grants support knowledge mobilization activities that move research knowledge into outcomes and impact in academia and in the community.
 These funds support short-term, targeted KMb activities such as presentations at conferences, workshops, juried artistic exhibits, oral histories, interactive, digital and video technologies, commissioned reports, knowledge syntheses, and other forms of connecting and disseminating research knowledge.